How do I get into science?

 For many careers in science, particularly those in research, you will need at least a masters degree and quite possibly a PhD as well.
 Many science degrees are offered as four-year courses that are a BSc combined with a masters degree (and these can lead straight into a PhD).
 These courses may be a good idea if you think you have the ability and the desire to study for a higher entry-level role.

 Some companies will provide you with financial support while you do your degree.
-The exact details vary – some companies will employ you and pay for you to do your degree course part time; others may award you a sponsorship deal and pay for your degree and you work for them during vacation time.
-Others still will provide you with some money towards the cost of your degree but with no other ties to the company.
+The exact details vary – some companies will employ you and pay for you to do your degree course part time; others may award you a sponsorship deal and pay for your degree and you work for them during your vacations.
+Others will provide you with some money towards the cost of your degree but with no other ties to the company.

 Which university should I choose?